 4. Let’s talk about power

 Almost every account manager we have ever worked with thinks that the customer holds all (or at least most) of the power in the relationship.
 In practice what we find is a more complex situation.
 The power assets each party has are often interrelated.
 We noticed that account managers tend to underplay power assets they have, whereas procurement are trained and very effective at both analysing their power assets and making sure they apply maximum positive leverage.

-Do you notice a theme here – as account managers we need to take an objective view.
-That needs some deep and ideally neutral analysis.
+Do you notice a theme here? – As account managers we need to take an objective view.
+That needs some deep and, ideally, neutral analysis.
 Good example: we did this recently with a group of account managers.
 First time around they struggled to come up with more than 7 power assets in their favour.
 Challenged (and maybe cajoled a bit) we got that up over 40.
 Of course, not all of them were of equal strength.
-Doing the same from the procurement view helped the account managers realise they could alter the power balance.
+Doing the same from the procurement view helped the account managers realise they could alter the power balance in procurement relationships.
 It takes analysis and time.

 Tip 4 – list out the power assets you have – test yourself to get to at least twenty.
 Then do the same for procurement – compare and contrast and think about how you minimise the impact of their assets and maximise the impact of yours.
 Here is a simple template to get you started: Power asset – simple check list

 Let’s talk about the whole influencing strategy.
 The big challenge here is that most people just don’t think early enough or broadly enough about what their messages are, who needs to hear them and the best ways to get them over.
 If they do any thinking, then it is when the RFP (or similar arrives) and that is far too late.
 So, early on pull together a map of all the stakeholders at the account.
 (Literally draw a picture), work out who in your organisations needs to talk to whom and then do the difficult bit work out what they key messages are.
 And then keep repasting those messages.